Here’s who is on Time’s 2022 Person of the Year shortlist

 DeSantis cruised to reelection in November and is increasingly talked about as a potential 2024 presidential candidate.

-The Florida governor also captured attention for sending a plane full of migrants to the wealthy community of Martha’s Vineyard, Mass., over the fall.
+The Florida governor also captured attention for sending a plane full of migrants to the wealthy community of Martha’s Vineyard, Mass., this fall.

 Janet Yellen